j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/tutorials/jawrSpriteImage.md

-#Tutorial : Jawr with smartsprites

-Introduction
+How to generate image sprites with Jawr
 ------------

 The goal of this tutorial is to explain how to set up Jawr to generate